Sep 14, 2015

 Setup:

-The 6 Horsemen are placed on the squares in the Outer-Court (of the Castle) with the corresponding colour.
+• The six Horsemen are placed on the squares in the Outer-Court (of the Castle) with the corresponding colour.

 Movement of the Pieces:

-The Courier moves 1 square along the squares with a straight (no dots) blue line, always forward, in the direction of its Castle.
+• The Courier moves one square along the squares with a straight (no dots) blue line, always forward, in the direction of its Castle.

-The Guards move over empty squares along a diagonal line 2 squares.
+• The Guards move over empty squares along a diagonal line two squares.

-The Horsemen move over empty squares (jumping is not allowed) 1 square orthogonal and thereafter 1 square diagonal in the same move.
+• The Horsemen move over empty squares (jumping is not allowed) one square orthogonal and thereafter one square diagonal in the same move.

 Blocking: